CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/07.vcd/40.Deployment Steps/default.md

 7. Select the network and IP configuration for ON_CLOUD_HDM_NETWORK (HDM Internal Network) that will be used by HDM for VM boot and subsequent IO handling through the HDM components.
-Choose the IP allocation protocol: static (figure 24), static pool, or DHCP .
+Choose the IP allocation protocol: static (figure 24) or DHCP .
 If static IP address allocation is chosen, the unused IP addresses or IP ranges, along with the gateway and subnet mask, would need to be specified.

 _Figure 24: Network Configuration_